 Inpatient Adult Medicine

 Residents spend eight months of training on the inpatient adult medicine and family medicine services caring for a broad scope of adult medical illness in the inpatient setting.
 By the end of PGY-1, residents are comfortable admitting and managing patients from the emergency department and participating in the management of patients in intensive care.
-By graduation, residents will each have cared for over 100-200 critically ill patients.
+By graduation, residents will each have cared for over 100-200 ICU patients.
 They will have in-depth experience managing a wide variety of adult medical illnesses and performing the associated procedures necessary to facilitate such care.
-All family physician faculty have ICU privileges at both hospital training sites, and all of the adult patients needing critical care on the medicine services are cared for by residents and faculty attendings with specialist support as needed.
+All family physician faculty have ICU privileges at both hospital training sites, and all of the adult patients needing critical care on the medicine services are cared for by residents and faculty attendings with specialist support as needed

 Inpatient Pediatric Medicine

 Inpatient pediatrics includes low- and intermediate-level newborn care and care of the hospitalized child and adolescent.
 Residents develop proficiency in newborn examination, management of illness in the newborn period, and care of the sick neonate.
 Additionally, residents care for an array of illness that commonly occur in children and develop skill in managing the social and parental dilemmas that accompany those illnesses.
 Procedural experience including circumcision training and lumbar puncture is also incorporated.
 There are five and a half months of inpatient pediatrics; both family physician and pediatrician attendings supervise.

 Emergency Care - Adult & Pedi